Grammar Quiz

 • He has never watched any movie.

-5. To tell someone how many times you have done something in your life if it might happen again.
+Tell someone how many times you have done something in your life if it might happen again.

 • I have visited Mumbai three times.
-(I might visit again)
+(I might visit again.)

 • She has been married three times.

-6. Some other adverbs or adverb phrases and conjunctions used with present perfect tense are
+Some other adverbs or adverb phrases and conjunctions used with present perfect tense are

-(i) Already, just, recently, Ever, yet, till (time), so far, of late, lately, before, (by) by the time, after.
+Already, just, recently, Ever, yet, till (time), so far, of late, lately, before, (by)

 (ii) ‘Ever’ means any time in the past, and ‘always’ “never” is used in the negative sense.